metiago/metiago.github.io/_posts/2019-07-12-java-jenkins-ci.md

 At this point we have a VertX application returning a simple text message and a small unit/integration test.

-You can create aa deployment package with `mvn clean package` and run it executing `java -jar target/demo-0.1.0.jar`.
+You can create a deployment package with `mvn clean package` and run it executing `java -jar target/demo-0.1.0.jar`.
 Once it's running you can call `curl http://localhost:8001` from a terminal to get our response `Hello v1` back.

 Finally a `Dockerfile` to create our docker image for later deployment.